mittwald/cli/README.md

                    in the context

 FLAGS
   -q, --quiet           suppress process output and only display a machine-readable summary.
-      --delete                     delete remote files that are not present locally --dry-run                    do not actually upload the app installation --source=<value>             (required) source directory from which to upload the app installation --ssh-identity-file=<value>  the SSH identity file (private key) to use for public key authentication.
+      --delete          delete remote files that are not present locally --dry-run         do not actually upload the app installation --source=<value>  (required) source directory from which to upload the app installation

+SSH CONNECTION FLAGS
+  --ssh-identity-file=<value>  the SSH identity file (private key) to use for public key authentication.
   --ssh-user=<value>           override the SSH user to connect with; if omitted, your own user will be used

 DESCRIPTION
   Upload the filesystem of an app to a project

   Upload the filesystem of an app from your local machine to a project.

+  For this, rsync needs to be installed on your system.

   CAUTION: This is a potentially destructive operation.
 It will overwrite files on the server with the files from your local machine.
 This is NOT a turnkey deployment solution.
 It is intended for development purposes only.

+  This command relies on connecting to your hosting environment via SSH.
+For this, it will use your systems SSH client under the hood, and will respect your SSH configuration in ~/.ssh/config.

+  An exception to this is the 'User' configuration, which will be overridden by this command to either your authenticated mStudio user or the user specified with the --ssh-user flag.

+  See https://linux.die.net/man/5/ssh_config for a reference on the configuration file.

 FLAG DESCRIPTIONS
   -q, --quiet  suppress process output and only display a machine-readable summary.